Deploying additional scanning machines

 Communication between scanning machines and the Enterprise server is protected by mutually authenticated TLS.
 When you set up a new scanning machine, it will generate a unique fingerprint, which acts as a public key, and send an authorization request to your Enterprise server.
 When the Enterprise server receives an authorization request, it displays the fingerprint that was used in the TLS negotiation.
 You compare this fingerprint with the fingerprint that you generated when setting up the new scanning machine to make sure that communication is happening directly with the authentic machine before authorizing it.

-- Log in to the web UI as an administrator and go to the Scanning machine settings page.
+- Log in to the web UI as an administrator.

 - On the Authorization requests tab, you should see a pending authorization request showing the IP address of the new scanning machine (or, if NAT is being used on the network, the IP address from which the scanning machine's connection was received) and the public key fingerprint.